 Amarin (AMRN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 9.93% over the past month, lagging the Medical sector's loss of 1.25% and the S&P 500's gain of 1.18% in that time.
+Heading into today, shares of the biopharmaceutical company had lost 6.23% over the past month, lagging the Medical sector's gain of 2.11% and the S&P 500's gain of 2.1% in that time.

 Wall Street will be looking for positivity from AMRN as it approaches its next earnings report date.
 In that report, analysts expect AMRN to post earnings of $0.01 per share.
 This would mark year-over-year growth of 111.11%.
-Meanwhile, our latest consensus estimate is calling for revenue of $134.45 million, up 73.87% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $134.45 million, up 73.87% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for AMRN.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for AMRN should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 203.76% lower.
 AMRN is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, AMRN is holding a Forward P/E ratio of 321.83.
-Its industry sports an average Forward P/E of 28.12, so we one might conclude that AMRN is trading at a premium comparatively.
+Digging into valuation, AMRN currently has a Forward P/E ratio of 313.83.
+For comparison, its industry has an average Forward P/E of 29.46, which means AMRN is trading at a premium to the group.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 73, putting it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 81, which puts it in the top 32% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.